05 September 2018

 Accessibility is a vital part of designing a website and it should not be skimped on.
 An accessible gains a competitive advantage and wins the loyalty and recognition of existing and potential customers.

 In this article, we outlined the most essential tips to boost a site’s usability for disabled users.
-Seeking more information about the accessible web?
+Seeking more information about the accessible web for your next project?
 Reach the AGENTE team via email.